 Uncanny Valley - invoked in-canon.
 Late on a species is introduced who look very like Kelgians, but don't have their mobile emotion-indicating fur.
 They appear acutely disturbing to Kelgians because they seem like emotionless zombies to them.

-Unspoken Plan Guarantee - In an unfortunate variant, Conway is known to withhold his brilliant-yet-insane plans not only

-    from the reader but from his fellow doctors.
-This gets dropped some distance into the series, as fairly good Character
+Unspoken Plan Guarantee - In an unfortunate variant, Conway is known to withhold his brilliant-yet-insane plans not only from the reader but from his fellow doctors.
+This gets dropped some distance into the series, as fairly good Character Development.

-    Development.

-    We Are As Mayflies - Some of these aliens could hardly gather the biomass involved during one human lifetime.
-On the

-    other side of the scales we have a recurrent sentient viral colony, which needs a host and acts as a symbiote by

-    performing excellent maintenance.
-It trades up from a Time Abyss to a Hive Mind, and plans to eventually obtain the

-    longest-lived host possible by fashioning a metabolism and sentience onto a star.
+We Are as Mayflies - Some of these aliens could hardly gather the biomass involved during one human lifetime.
+On the other side of the scales we have a recurring sentient viral colony, which needs a host and acts as a symbiote by performing excellent maintenance.
+It trades up from a Time Abyss to a Hive Mind, and plans to eventually obtain the longest-lived host possible by fashioning a metabolism and sentience onto a star.